 On the internet you can find many pages that explain its operation in greater depth.

 Firstly, indicate that in the application we are going to talk about (we already did it before), we have implemented an Event Bus called NATS Streaming Server to handle communication between services using events.

-During the code development process we have reached a point where we need to start managing communication between services in order to publishing and receiving events among them.
-In other words, we must managing a NATS client.
+During the code development process, we have reached a point where we need to start managing communication between services in order to publish and receive events among them.
+In other words, we must manage a NATS client.
 For this reason, a branch called managinNatsClient has been created.
 In it, you can see all the commits created to follow the entire development process.
 Specifically, this process has started in the Tickets Service.

 git checkout -b managinNatsClient

 Let’s see the first step taken.
 In this commit we can see that when a ticket is created, Tickets Service publishes an event to communicate this action to the rest of the services.
 For this, it is using a client that is not yet defined or imported (at this moment the compilation fails).

 We’ve got our publisher and now it just needs an instance of a Nats Client in order to successfully publish stuff.
 We must decide where to place the client in our code.

 At first, the index.ts file (ticket module) seems the best option to locate the client.
 Inside this file, we can see how Mongoose makes the connection as well and the application is working correctly.